codee-com/open-catalog/Checks/PWR018/README.md

 ### Code example

+#### C

 In the following example, the loop is invoking a recursive function computing the Fibonacci number.
-This recursion inhibits the vectorization of the loop.
+This recursion inhibits the vectorization of the loop:

 ```c
 double fib(unsigned n) {